 Productivity doesn’t start when you sit at the computer.

 Another example of prepping for success is to plan out your work before you start.
-While it’s important to give yourself a mental break from work when you turn off for the day, there will usually be at least some point during your evening when you’re waiting for something to cook, or on hold on the phone.
-During this time, you can try thinking about how you’re going to write that blog post, or solve that coding problem.
+While it’s important to give yourself a mental break from work when you turn off for the day, there will usually be at least some point during your evening when you’re waiting for something to cook or if you’re on hold on the phone.
+During this time, you can try thinking about how you’re going to write that blog post or solve that coding problem.
 This way, when you come to sit down to work the next day, you’ll already have an outline of what to do planned out.

 Maintain the proper environment

 Also crucial to your productivity is maintaining an environment conducive to the most focused work possible.